2022 Kazakh constitutional referendum: January 2022 unrest

-As protests broke out in the city of Zhanaozen initially over a sharp increase of liquefied petroleum gas price in the early January, massive discontent quickly spread throughout Kazakhstan.
-Demonstrators insisted that the government had repeatedly ignored the declining standard of living for Kazakh citizens.
-In response, they called for economic, social, and–more importantly–political reforms, ranging from a full parliamentary system with an executive prime minister to simply a return to the previous 1993 constitution that retained stronger checks and balances.
+As protests broke out in the city of Zhanaozen initially over a sharp increase in liquefied petroleum gas prices in early January, massive discontent quickly spread throughout Kazakhstan.
+Demonstrators insisted that the government had repeatedly ignored the declining standard of living of Kazakh citizens.
+They demanded economic, social, and–more importantly–political reforms, ranging from a full parliamentary system with an executive prime minister to simply a return to the previous 1993 constitution that retained stronger checks and balances.

 President Tokayev initially did little to appease the demonstrations, encouraging the public not to disturb public order and instructing the government to examine the growing situation in Zhanaozen.
 However, the protests eventually erupted into unrest in Almaty, with violent confrontations between demonstrators and the police.
 Tokayev had pleaded for calm during a televised address where he announced that all legitimate demands by the protesters would be considered and urged the public not to succumb to provocations.

 With the protests seemingly continuing unabated, Tokayev enacted a nationwide state of emergency and sacked the government led by Prime Minister Asqar Mamin.
 Tokayev also dismissed former president Nazarbayev from his leading role as the Security Council chairman, centralizing power in his person.
 Tokayev then suppressed the riots with government and allied Collective Security Treaty Organization (CSTO) troops, leaving official estimates of hundreds dead and over $2 billion worth of damages.

 In the aftermath, President Tokayev addressed the lower house of the legislature, the Mazhilis, on 11 January 2022.
 He announced a new package of political reforms that would be prepared "on the basis of a broad and constructive dialogue with civil society and experts," and be presented in the upcoming annual State of the Nation Address originally intended for September 2022.
 Tokayev later during a meeting with foreign ambassadors in February 2022 reiterated that he would not seek "revenge or polarisation" for the unrest and that his administration would implement "large-scale political and economic reforms".

 Despite Tokayev's conciliatory remarks, the Human Rights Watch continued to report numerous cases of prison torture, ill-treatment and custody deaths towards both Kazakh protestors and bystanders.